nwh/lusol/README.md

 Matlab.
 The `makefile` has been tested with Matlab R2011b on both [CentOS 6][CENTOS] and Mac OS X 10.8.

+The `matlab` executable must be on the system path.
+On Mac OS X this is achieved by adding `/Applications/MATLAB_R2011b.app/bin` to `$PATH`.

 The `makefile` may have to be modified on Mac OS X depending on versions of Matlab and `gfortran`.
 The [`LDFLAGS`][LDFLAGS] need to point to the proper directories for Matlab and `gfortran` shared libraries.